irrer/DICOMClient/README.txt

 all dependencies and the RPM file for Linux installation.
 The generated files are put in the target directory.

+A copy of the zipped binaries will also be put in the packages directory.

 To install the client, put the files:

     dicomsvc-*-jar-with-dependencies.jar